 The Environmental Impact of Renewaball

 Renewaball already knew that sustainability was at the heart of their products- but wanted the actual data to prove it.
-So they came to Ecochain with the question to measure and compare the Renewaball’s environmental impact compared to that of a regular tennis ball.
+They wanted to measure and compare the Renewaball’s environmental impact compared to that of a regular tennis ball.

-A comparative Life Cycle Assessment (LCA) was performed for the Renewaball and the ‘business as usual’ alternative.
+A comparative Life Cycle Assessment (LCA) was performed for the Renewaball and the ‘business as usual’ alternative in Ecochain’s product LCA tool Mobius.
 Primary data was used for the production impacts and EcoInvent served as the primary secondary data.
-We were able to identify the Renewaball’s main impact reduction points compared to a regular, 0% recycled tennis ball.
+The results showed Renewaball’s main impact reduction points compared to a regular, 0% recycled tennis ball.

-The Life Cycle Assessment showed that the environmental footprint of a Renewaball was significantly lower than that of a regular tennis ball.
+The LCA showed that the environmental footprint of a Renewaball was significantly lower than that of a regular tennis ball.
 To be specific- 29% lower.

 With a footprint of 0,41 kg *CO₂-eq, the Renewaball has an impact reduction of 0,17 kg CO₂-eq compared to that of a regular tennis ball with 0,58 kg CO₂-eq (Image 2).